Back to School: How to Keep Your Kids Healthy This Year

 If the COVID-19 pandemic put your family’s well-visits on hold, here’s your reminder to get them back on track before your child gets too far into the school year.
 These types of appointments are critical for assessing milestones and developmental stages as well as ensuring appropriate growth and nutrition.

 Your pediatrician can help ensure that your child is up to date on immunizations and meets your state’s requirements to enroll or return to school.
 Vaccines are the best way to protect your child against serious disease.
-This year, children 12 or older are strongly encouraged to get the COVID-19 vaccine, especially with the recent increase in childhood infections.
+Children 6 months or older are strongly encouraged to get the COVID-19 vaccine, especially with the recent increase in childhood infections.

 Boost immunity with nutrition and probiotics